marcellsd/Salt_Solubility_MS/README.md

 ## Introduction

 This is a python program to calculate the salt solubility in a mixture of solvents (water + MEG) through the Pitzer-Lorimer approach.
 Examples of the input files for single isotherm (SI) and multiple isotherms (MI) are available in the "Data" folder.
+This program was used and published as part of a research article in AIChE Journal: https://doi.org/10.1002/aic.17915

 ## Requirements